Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 \textbf{Solutions}.
 To address those limitations, we developed a new directed fuzzer by enhancing the greybox fuzzer with two innovative techniques.
 First, we introduce \emph{target path-diversity metric}.
 More specifically, our fuzzer, called \sysname{}, aims at generating the seeds not only reaching a given target site but covering as many paths involving the target as possible.
+The criticality of these paths in activating bugs is emphasized by the fact that enhancing path diversity can effectively address both PFA and PTA.
 For this purpose, \sysname{} maintains an extra virgin map for each target to record the coverage status of all seeds that hit the target.
 When deciding whether a mutated test case should be used to fuzz a program again (that is, storing the test case into the fuzzer's corpus as a seed), \sysname{} not only checks its execution trace with the virgin map of the coverage-guided fuzzer to evaluate its potential to improve the total code coverage, but also with our extra virgin maps to determine its capability of diversifying the execution paths involving the target site.
+It is important to note that the extra virgin map associated with the target captures coverage both before and after execution reaches the target.
+This approach enables the comprehensive capture of both PFA and PTA.

 Second, we introduce \emph{unbiased energy assignment} to enable fair exploration and exploitation of each target. \sysname{} first assigns each target block (the basic block containing the target site) a weight, which takes the same value to ensure their fair chance to be visited.
-Then it propagates the weights from the targets to a set of \textit{critical blocks}, which include both the target blocks visited before and a set of \textit{critical boundary blocks}: that is, a visited block leading to a target with none of other blocks (including the target) between the block and the target being covered before.
-For a given seed, our approach computes its energy (which determines its mutation priority) by adding the weights of the critical blocks it passes.
-In this way, \sysname{} always prioritizes the seeds with the highest potentials to get to a new target site and the seeds that cover any target sites, ensuring each target to have a fair chance to be tested.
+Then it propagates the weights from the targets to a set of \textit{critical blocks}, which include both the target blocks visited before and a set of \textit{critical boundary blocks}: that is, a visited block leading to a target via the inter-procedural control flow graph (ICFG), with none of other blocks (including the target) from the block to the target being covered before.
+For a given seed, our approach computes its energy (which determines its mutation priority) by adding the weights of the critical blocks it covers.
+In this way, \sysname{} always prioritizes the seeds with the highest potentials to get to a new target site and the seeds that cover any target sites, and also ensures each target to have a fair chance to be tested.
 When applied together with the targeted path-diversity metric, the energy assignment strategy can further improve the path diversity of each target.